Fighting Back Against Antimicrobial Resistance

 Tackling antimicrobial resistance

 The World Health Organization has acknowledged antimicrobial resistance as one of the biggest threats to global health, food security and development today.
-Following the request by UK Prime Minister David Cameron, Lord O’Neill created his review.
+Following a request by UK Prime Minister David Cameron, Lord O’Neill created his review.
 Dubbed ‘The 10 commandments of AMR’, the review proposes 10 key focus areas.
 These areas set out to guide global action on the efforts required to tackle antimicrobial resistance.

 A global public awareness campaign